Hypodifferentials of nonsmooth convex functions and their applications to nonsmooth convex optimization: Hypodifferential calculus for nonsmooth convex functions

 due to the fact that $\varepsilon > 0$ was chosen arbitrarily.
 Thus, the inequality above is satisfied for all $(a, x^*) \in \underline{d} f(x)$ and $y \in X$, which means that the hypodifferential $\underline{d} f(x)$ is consistent.

 \textbf{4.
 Continuity.} Let us finally prove the continuity of the hypodifferential map $\underline{d} f(\cdot)$ on $Q$.
 Indeed, as was noted above, $Q \subseteq \interior \dom f$.
-Therefore, the function $f$ is continuous on $Q$ by \cite[Crlr.~I.2.5]{EkelandTemam}.
-Consequently, under the assumptions of the theorem the multifunction
+Therefore, the function $f$ is continuous on $Q$ by \cite[Corollary~I.2.5]{EkelandTemam}.
+Consequently, under the assumptions of the theorem the set-valued map